Happy Social Media Day! Where Do You Engage?

 We are always looking for new ways to engage with you – listening to what matters most to you and discussing what we do as the B.C.
 Ministry of Transportation and Infrastructure and how we do it.
 We have been branching out over the last year to try to connect with you in many new ways and what better way to showcase where the conversations are happening than on Social Media Day.
 (We didn’t make it up, it’s an actual day.
 Official in at least one B.C. city, but unofficial in most).
 Here’s a quick tour of our regular haunts online:

-Pinterest – The new kid on the block, but gaining a lot of momentum, Pinterest is an online pinboard site which allows you to collect information and eye-catching images onto your own “boards”.
-We have just started on this new social platform to test it out and hope to share your great B.C. photos as well as a few of our own.
+Pinterest – an online pinboard site which allows you to collect information and eye-catching images onto your own “boards”.
+We are still playing with this social platform to test it out and hope to share your great B.C. photos as well as a few of our own.

 Good ol’ TranBC – Our blog is the hub of everything we do.
 We tackle the most frequently asked questions about what we do, milestones of our big projects and cool details of our job that you might find interesting.
 If you have any suggestions for future blogs, we’re all ears.
 Let us know on one of the social media platforms below.
 We also have just launched Tell TranBC, a monthly rotating question that allows us to hear what you have to say.